 He will work on module 6) as an expert in international economic systems/institutions and on the development and implementation of the GTAP global trade and investment general equilibrium analysis model.
 He will also participate in modules 2 and 3 depending on the needs of the general equilibrium analysis.
 He will be in charge of the regional economic associations such as the ASEAN FTA and African initiatives in the regional economic cooperations.

-Jean-Claude Maswana Associate Professor, Graduate School of Business Sciences, University of Tsukuba
+Jean-Claude Maswana, Associate Professor, Graduate School of Business Sciences, University of Tsukuba

 He is a specialist in African economic development and development finance.
 He will conduct studies on the competition and connection between multinational corporations and local enterprises (SMEs) in Africa, and the export promotion of local corporations.
 His main target countries for research will be Kenya and Tanzania.

-Christian Otchia Post-doctoral Fellow, Graduate School of International Development, Nagoya University
+Christian Otchia, Post-doctoral Fellow, Graduate School of International Development, Nagoya University

 His field of study is African economic development and industrial development.
 He will participate in modules 1, 2, 3, 5, and 6.
 He will conduct a survey on the theories, empirical studies, and databases related to the current research project.
 He will undertake and supervise the quantitative analyses such as the I-O analyses and Kin’s analyses, and will develop and maintain the key project database.
 His main target economy will be DPR and African countries.
 He may also join the analyses of case countries in Asia.